jilavsky/SAXS_IgorCode/README.md

 https://www.youtube.com/channel/UCDTzjGr3mAbRi3O4DJG7xHA

-However, the code here is updated with working beta versions as they are available.
+The latest code here ("Master") is routinely updated with working beta versions as they are available.
-If you want to live dangerously or are told that you should install by JI, then download and manually install the latest version.
-If you find bug, let me know!
+If you want to try out this latest versions (possibly with some bugs though), install the "master" version.
+It is listed in the installer when you select "Include beta versions".
+You can always reinstall prior releases, if necessary...
+If you find bug - in release or beta version - please, let me know!